bibekaryal86/auth-service/README.md

         Do it at last

 Remaining (thoughts)
-    -> Security implementation and SecurityConfig
+    -> Update check permission
-    -> Add custom annotation instead of preauthorize -> No more 24 hours JWT, use refresh tokens
+        -> users only allowed to read and update their own user entity -> No more 24 hours JWT, use refresh tokens
     -> UserAddress in User
-    -> List of Permissions in Role
-        -> Map<String, Permission> appName, appPermission
-    -> List of Roles in User
     -> Audits
     -> When inserting/updating permissions, validate `app`
         -> cache `app` in authenv_service
         -> Do same for users
+    -> Swagger Documentation
+    -> Unit and Integration tests